What is Gross Income Multiplier?

 - Gross Income of the Property – Gross income of the property includes the average annual rent of the apartments or building held for rentals, the Average annual turnover of the products held for the trading purpose for manufacturing purpose, etc. Thus it is merely the Income earned or expected to be earned from the property for which the deal is being finalized.

 Thus it can be said as it is the Fair Market Value of the property.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 Example of Gross Income Multiplier

-Suppose Mr. X has a house property in a certain location.
-As per the market conditions and according to the similar properties in the neighboring location the current value of the property is $7 million.
-Further, it was rented out by him to its tenants which generated an annualized rental income if $1 million.
+Suppose Mr. X has a house property in a specific location.
+As per the market conditions and according to similar properties in the neighboring location, the current value of the property is $7 million.
+Further, it was rented out by him to its tenants, which generated an annualized rental income if $1 million.
 Calculate the gross income multiplier of the house property of Mr. X.